August 20, 2013 / Gold-filled Info

 2. Why don't you stock a gold-filled solder?

 First, there is no such thing as a gold-filled solder.
-Your best bet is to color match the solder joint to the surface metal by using 14kt gold solder.
-Second, we do not recommend soldering gold-filled jewelry supplies without specific equipment and specialized training.
+Your best bet is to color match the solder joint to the surface metal by using 14kt gold color match plumb solder.
+Second, we do not recommend soldering gold-filled without specific equipment and specialized training.

 3. I need the gold item XYZ...

 OK, this one isn't a question but it raises an important issue.
-Some jewelry designers will refer to gold-filled items as just "gold."
+Some designers will refer to gold-filled items as just "gold."
 It is not gold.
 It is illegal to call gold-filled items gold or to abbreviate the description to just 12kt or 14kt.
 This implies they are a solid alloy with higher pure gold content.
 Gold-filled is a unique material that must be clearly distinguished from solid gold by professionals in the industry.
 "Gold" is not an acceptable shorthand and it can get you in legal trouble for fraud.
 Don't get into this bad habit.
+It is most correct to describe the material as either 12k gold-filled or 14k gold-filled in all product descriptions.
+The Federal Trade Commission (FTC) establishes these disclosure regulations for jewelry retail.

 4. Is gold-filled the same as gold plated?